-Christen Hammock Jones is a second-year PhD student studying American Legal History with a focus on reproductive rights and health in the United States throughout the twentieth century.
+Christen Hammock Jones is a third-year PhD student studying American Legal History with a focus on reproductive rights and health in the United States throughout the twentieth century.
+Her dissertation examines the politics of abortion rights litigation between Roe v.
+Wade and Dobbs v.
+Jackson Women's Health Organization.

 Christen is barred as an attorney in New York and has practiced as a litigator at a large international law firm and on the Reproductive Rights & Health team at the National Women’s Law Center.
 She obtained her J.D. from Columbia Law School in 2020 and a dual Bachelor/Master of Arts in English from the University of Georgia in 2014.
 Before law school, Christen worked in D.C. as a fellow at the American Constitution Society and a litigation paralegal at Planned Parenthood Federation of America.
 At Columbia, Christen was the editor-in-chief of the Columbia Journal of Gender & Law and winner of the Harlan Fiske Stone Moot Court competition.